cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-05-create-handling.md

 * To facilitate the eventual [deadline enforcement](03-starport-12-game-forfeit).
 * To add [_money_](03-starport-13-game-wager) handling, including [foreign tokens](./03-starport-16-wager-denom).

-Now, that a game is created, it is time to play it.
+Now that a game is created, it is time to play it.
 That's the subject of the [next section](./03-starport-06-play-game).